Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Create an Azure Migrate project Your Azure account needs Contributor or Owner permissions to create a new project.

-2. In Check access, find the relevant account, and click it to view permissions.
+2. In Check access, find the relevant account and select it to view permissions.

 3. You should have Contributor or Owner permissions.